 The opening festival fete was even more spectacular in 2018 with a family dog show, a petting farm, a number of fairground rides and a cornucopia of stalls in Royston Field.
 The weather was sunny and warm.
 Although still run on a shoe-string budget, generous sponsorship from local businesses and astute fund-raising activities maintain its remarkable success.
 The festival ran for three weeks from Saturday June 2nd to Sunday 24th June.

 The 2019 Penge Festival maintained the tradition but without an official theatre input although BHT’s brilliant production of Twelfth Night overlapped the festival’s timescale.
 The fete in Royston Field was as enjoyable and as well-attended as ever with a second outing for the Dog Show, this year organised by Millie Knights who injected a much-needed freshness of approach into proceedings.

 The glorious Art Trail showcasing Penge’s remarkable local talent was in its 5th year; the splendid Tour de Penge in its 12th year.
+Marilyn Nicholson once again organised a superb Organ Recital in Penge Congregational Church.
 Great to note that Dr William Wootten, editor of the forthcoming new edition of Walter de la Mare’s poems, joined us from Bristol University on the Walter de la Mare Walk.
-There was also a superb lecture by Martin Spence on Penge’s role in the First World War.
+There was also a thought-provoking lecture by Martin Spence on Penge’s role in the First World War.
 Once again a festival hugely enjoyed by the Penge community.